baedrik/SCRT-sealed-bid-auction/WALKTHROUGH.md

 ```rust
     bid_save.save(bidder_raw.as_slice(), &new_bid)?;
 ```
-Shows how to save the new_bid with bidder_raw as the key.
+Shows how to save the new_bid with bidder_raw as the key.<br/>
+Now let's examine an example of returning a HandleResponse after execution which requires calling another contract.
+Let's look back at the beginning of the `try_bid` function.
 ```rust
     if state.is_completed {
         let message = String::from("Auction has ended.
 Bid tokens have been returned");